-The Flying Hight Project is not-for-profit, managed by the Flying High Charitable Trust.
+The Flying High Project is not-for-profit, managed by the Flying High Charitable Trust.

 Meet our passionate board members.

 Dr. Victoria Metcalf - Chairperson

 Dr. Victoria Metcalf is a marine biologist and science communicator committed to making a difference.
 She has made many trips to the Antarctic, researching environmental change impacts on Antarctic fish and shellfish.